TianMeh/GoWiki/README.md

 # GoWiki
-A simple wiki site in go
+A simple wiki site in Golang

 ## setup
 1. pull the repo